God became flesh? How is it possible? What does it mean? What did it take?

 “Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.”
 Philippians 2:6-7 (NIV)

 The New Living Translations says that… “he gave up his divine privileges.”
-Some of what is written here will challenge you doctrinally, or you may think it theologically flawed.
-All I ask is that you read it through and withhold judgement until getting through it.
+Some of what is written here will challenge you doctrinally, or you may think it theologically flawed—outright wrong.
+All I ask is that you read it through and withhold judgement until having read it in its entirety.

 It will do your heart good to discover that Jesus shares in your humanity.
 He was, as the creeds insist, fully human.
 (Yes, yes – more than that to be sure.
 But never ever less than that.)
 When it was funny, he laughed.
 Imagine Jesus holding his side from laughing so hard.
 When it was unjust, he was angry.
 He was at times furious with haughty religious leaders lording over “their subjects.”
 Jesus felt joy, weakness, sorrow.
 The more we can grasp his humanity, the more we will find him someone we can approach, know, love, trust, and adore.